WWE News: Current Champion Targeted By Online Hackers

 In the past, superstars such as Paige and Charlotte Flair have had their private information illegally accessed and leaked online.
 Paige has also been outspoken about the negative effect that the situation had on her mental health.

-At the moment, Asuka is arguably more in the public eye than she’s ever been.
-In recent months, she’s become one of the most popular superstars on Monday Night Raw, and Vince McMahon is reportedly very high on the current champion.
+At the moment, Asuka is arguably more popular than she’s ever been.
+In recent months, she’s become one of the most beloved superstars on Monday Night Raw, and Vince McMahon is reportedly very high on the current champion.